THE UNMUTUAL PRISONER LOCATIONS GUIDE

 It is widely known that The Prisoner, at least in part, was influenced by stories of secret institutions set up during World War II to house certain people who "knew too much" or were a risk to national security.
 For obvious reasons details of these establishments have received little publicity and the truth behind them is still en-shrouded in secrecy.
 George Markstein, the script editor on The Prisoner, is usually credited as revealing the existence of these clandestine operations to McGoohan.
 His association with British Intelligence would certainly have given him an awareness of these places and indeed he is often quoted as referring to the existence of a wartime "village" called Inverlair Lodge in Scotland.
 This wartime "prison" has often been referred to as "The Cooler" and George Markstein used this as the title for his 1974 novel.
 A legend on the book's dust cover stated "The secret that can only be told as fiction" and inside a short dedication read - "This story is fiction.
 But there was a Cooler.
 Those who know about it don't have to be told any more.
 Those who don't can't be told any more."
 Clearly the book was based on Inverlair Lodge, with the fictional establishment dubbed Inverloch.

 Pre-conceived ideas suggested that Inverlair lodge would be a large foreboding manor house surrounded by high walls in the middle of a wilderness.
 This did not prove to be the case at all.
 It is larger than the average family dwelling, but it is difficult to imagine more than a handful of "guests" being incarcerated there.
-The building is roughly the size of many of today's poker houses.
 The building itself, painted white with a slate roof, looked very much like any other in the locale and not much different from its nearest neighbour, a sheep farm about a hundred yards along the lane.
 In fact it was this farmer who confirmed that the building was indeed Inverlair Lodge as it had no identifying markings at all.
 Perhaps the most striking feature of building is its outlook.
 It faces a huge conical hill which can be climbed to obtain an almost aerial view of the property.
 From this vantage point can be seen the whole estate which consists of a number of outbuildings, a well tended garden and a small wooded area which shields part of the house from the roadway.

 As a Portmeirion "Village" replacement Inverlair Lodge is a disappointment.
 However as a retirement home to get away from it all the lodge is in an idyllic, if remote spot.
 It is surrounded by beautiful unspoilt high-land scenery with undoubtedly many fine walks for those who wish explore the forests, rivers and mountains of the area.